fulcrologic/fulcro-inspect/README.md

 The setup is relatively easy:

-1. Add this library to your dependencies.
+1. Add this library to your dev-time dependencies.
 2. Change the preload to one of:
 ```
 :devtools   {:preloads [com.fulcrologic.devtools.electron-preload]}